AnanyaShanker/atlan-client/README.md

 - The total page load time is then displayed at the bottom of the Network tab.

 ### Optimisations:

-**Optimize Images:**

-Compressed and resized images to reduce their file size without sacrificing quality.

 **Minify and Bundle CSS and JavaScript:**